 EESPA’s main goal is to help to develop the business for its members as one trade association should.
-Since 2020 EESPA has actively expanded its activities and manages the largest effort through EESPA working groups throughout the history.
+Since 2020 EESPA has actively expanded its activities and managed the largest effort through EESPA working groups throughout its history.

 - Interoperability Working Group delivers interoperability infrastructure through the piloting of CEF eDelivery, creating a new exchange format and response messages for the MIFA (Multilateral Interoperability Framework Agreement).
-As activity wise this working group is the closest to the activities of Peppol and therefore EESPA also looks at how to cooperate with Peppol as much as possible for example by developing joint invoice response message or by keeping the same line within its recommendations to its members on to-be-used artefacts in interoperability (like CEF eDelivery what also Peppol is using).
+As activity wise, this working group is the closest to the activities of Peppol and therefore EESPA also looks at how to cooperate with Peppol as much as possible for example by developing joint invoice response messages or by keeping the same line within its recommendations to its members on to-be-used artifacts in interoperability (like CEF eDelivery what also Peppol is using).

-- The Public Policy and Compliance Working Group pursues its focus on compliance and the emerging trend towards Continuous Transaction Controls in VAT systems at Member State level.
+- The Public Policy and Compliance Working Group pursues its focus on compliance and the emerging trend toward Continuous Transaction Controls in VAT systems at the Member State level.

 - e-Procurement task force takes a hard look at the procurement space adjacent to our core market and how closer integration could be achieved.

-Interoperability as one of the key theme for the future
+Interoperability, as one of the key themes for the future

 Where will the future lead – EESPA or Peppol?

-I also often get asked why we need two organisations?
+I also often get asked why we need two organizations?
 There is a big business reason behind it.
-If Peppol is targeted towards a common lean interoperability around eCommerce with the main target of creating an effective infrastructure for the society.
-Even this infrastructure is mainly run by the service providers while EESPA as a trade association keeps in mind the business interests of the service providers and looks for the possibilities how the service providers can create more value for the society.
+If PEPPOL is targeted towards common lean interoperability around eCommerce with the main target of creating an effective infrastructure for society.
+Even this infrastructure is mainly run by the service providers while EESPA as a trade association keeps in mind the business interests of the service providers and looks for the possibilities of how the service providers can create more value for society.

-Peppol at the moment has been able to explode because different public sectors have mandated usage of Peppol.
-At the same time it hasn’t exploded in countries where it is not mandated though at the same time e-invoicing is still there within EESPA.
-Peppol hasn’t found it’s native growth without the support of the public sector which EESPA has done though at the same time if Peppol has started to grow due to mandate then initially it has been really successful in that country.
+PEPPOL at the moment has been able to explode because different public sectors have mandated the usage of PEPPOL.
+At the same time, it hasn’t exploded in countries where it is not mandated though at the same time e-invoicing is still there within EESPA.
+PEPPOL hasn’t found its native growth without the support of the public sector which EESPA has done though at the same time if Peppol has started to grow due to mandate then initially it has been really successful in that country.

 I also often get asked, if Peppol and EESPA shouldn’t just merge and that is not an easy question to answer.
 I personally wouldn’t dare to speculate on that.
-Both of the organizations are aiming to similar outcomes but partially through different means.
+Both organizations are aiming for similar outcomes but partially through different means.
 The world is not black or white, for a flourishing e-invoicing community, we will need different organizations that push the topics from different angles forward.
-We will need Peppol, focusing on creating unified standards and we will need EESPA, keeping the business aspect in mind.
+We will need Peppol, to focus on creating unified standards and we will need EESPA, keeping the business aspect in mind.

-Maybe in the far future, where e-invoicing is as mainstream as a phone call or sms today, then we could think of Peppol as just one network of many.
-But considering that there are always other aspects influencing E-Invoicing like invoice financing, compliance, national clearance models, country specific implementations, then there are always other business services service providers want to build and provide.
+Maybe in the far future, where e-invoicing is as mainstream as a phone call or SMS today, then we could think of Peppol as just one network of many.
+But considering that there are always other aspects influencing E-Invoicing like invoice financing, compliance, national clearance models, and country-specific implementations, then there are always other business services service providers want to build and provide.